 - a weak stream.

 He also offered a medication that takes away the urgency and give me more control over where and when things happen.
 The first medication wasn’t on the pharmaceutical benefits scheme and so cost about $60 per month.
-But the next time I visited, he suggested there was another medication containing the same in ingredient as the first one, as well as another medications.
-This one not only seemed to have better long term prospects in that its effectiveness did not diminish over the long term but it was on the PBS (thus cheaper) as well.
-So I’ve been on that medication for a few years now and the effect seems to be the same.
+The next time I visited, he told me there was another medication containing the same in ingredient as the first one, as well as another medications.
+This one not only seemed to have better long term prospects in that its effectiveness did not diminish over the long term.
+In addition it was on the PBS and so it was cheaper.
+So I was on that medication for a few years and the effect seems to be the same.

 About 6 months or so after my first visit, the urologist, decided I should have a biopsy since the finger test was not conclusive and my PSA was a bit high.
-So, I went to the local hospital, and he took a number of needle samples of my prostate and sent them off to a microbiologist to check the samples for cancer.
+I went to the local hospital, and he (apparently) took a number of needle samples of my prostate.
+I was sleeping at the time.
+He sent the samples off to a pathologist to check the samples for cancer.
 They turned out to be clear, but the urologist suggested I should keep coming because my PSA was still a bit high.
 I told him, I had read the PSA was not a very accurate test anyway, but he said – “it’s better than nothing.”
-So I’ve been visiting him for about 4 years now.
+So I’ve been visiting him for about 8 years now.

 A year or so after the first biopsy, he suggested I may benefit from a MRI since the cancer (if any) may be on the other side of the prostate from where the sample and finger test were performed and my PSA hadn’t decreased significantly.
 So they did an MRI.
 Again they concluded I was free of cancer.

-You can read more about this subject by Googling but do make sure you are on reliable websites and not the ones selling snake oil or other “natural” medicines.
-They may be natural – though that’s debatable a lot of the time – but they are very unlikely to be effective since big Pharma has been testing these things for years and if they found something it would be patented by now!
+You can read more about this subject by searching the web for prostate cancer.
+But do make sure you are on reliable websites and not the ones selling snake oil or other “natural” medicines.
+They may be natural or may not be natural.
+Prostate cancer is also natural.
+They are unlikely to be effective since big Pharma has been testing these things for years.
+If they’d found something it would be patented by now!